 Experience researching and planning scientific experiments Discussions with student mentors, program advisors, and other current STEM students

 Overview of campus programs, including undergraduate research and student support programs

 Through the freshman year, students attend regular lunches and one-on-one meetings with peer mentors and program advisors.

-Students participating in SBC are provided full room and board during the 2-week summer program and an additional stipend of up to $1000, based on completion of program benchmarks (received in part after the summer program and in part during the freshman year).
+Students are also required to meet goals that aid students success, such as attending office hours with course instructors.
+Students participating in SBC are provided full room and board during the 2-week summer program and are paid a stipend of up to $1000, based on completion of program benchmarks (students receive this stipend in two payments: in part after the summer program and in part during the freshman year).
 The program has regularly received support by grants from the Wisconsin Alliance for Minority Participation and continued support from the UW-Whitewater College of Letters & Sciences.